ruby-cute/ruby-cute/README.md

 $ gem install --user-install ruby-cute-*.gem
 ```

-Then, type the following for having ruby cute in your path (this is only necessary if you want to use interactive mode).
+Then, type the following to have ruby-cute in your path (this is only necessary
+if you want to use the executables included in ruby-cute, such as grd).

 ```bash
 $ export PATH=$PATH:$(ruby -e 'puts "#{Gem.user_dir}/bin"')